Agent Context Management

 - Rate limit: 100 req/min per IP" | thrum context save

-The thrum status command shows context file size and age when context exists:
+The thrum overview command shows context file size and age when context exists:

 Intent: Implementing JWT refresh